-One has natural flat pull-back and proper push-forward on $\cNg{X}{\bullet}$ (and on $\Nge{X}{\bullet}$).
-Comparison with Higher Chow groups also gives on the cohomology groups both $\A^1$-homotopy invariance and the long exact sequence associated to an open and its closed complement.
+One has natural flat pull-backs and proper push-forwards on $\cNg{X}{\bullet}$ (and on $\Nge{X}{\bullet}$).
+Comparison with higher Chow groups also gives on the cohomology groups both $\A^1$-homotopy invariance and the long exact sequence associated to an open and its closed complement.
 Writing $\ps$ as $\A^1 \sm \{ 0,1 \}$, one obtains the following description of $\HH^*(\cNg{\ps}{\bullet}(p))$ :

 where $\Lc_0$ and $\Lc_1$ are in cohomological degree $1$ and weight $1$ (that is of codimension $1$).
 Their explicit description will be given later on.